 The IRAC Mission is as follows:

-- Facilitate communication and education on insecticide resistance.
+- Facilitate communication and education on insecticide and traits resistance.

-- Promote the development of insecticide resistance management strategies to maintain efficacy and support sustainable agriculture and improved public health.
+- Promote the development and facilitate the implementation of insecticide resistance management strategies to maintain efficacy and support sustainable agriculture and improved public health.

 IRAC Structure & Organisation